-This will be BactiVac's sixth round of catalyst project funding (details of projects funded in previous rounds can be seen [here](#)).
+This will be BactiVac's ninth round of catalyst project funding (details of projects funded in previous rounds can be seen [here](#)).
 [Complete the application form](#) as directed on the form itself, adhering to the word limit where stated.
-Ensure you complete all sections and make clear the importance and impact of your project to the acceleration of vaccines against bacterial pathogens, how the research will deliver outputs/outcomes that will primarily be of benefit to LMICs, how the project aligns to addressing the global AMR challenge (if applicable) and your future plans to secure follow on funding to take your research forward.
+Ensure you complete all sections and make clear the importance and impact of your project to the acceleration of vaccines against bacterial pathogens, how the research will deliver outputs/outcomes that will primarily be of benefit to LMICs, how the project focuses on pathogens with outbreak potential, and your future plans to secure follow-on funding to take your research forward.
 Make sure you attach all the required supporting documents (listed at the end of the application form).
+The requirement to complete the [Due Diligence Questionnaire](#) is mandatory.